on

 by

-OAuth 2.0 is a protocol that lets your app request authorisation to private details in a user's Xplan account without getting their password.
+The OAuth 2.0 grant flow is a protocol that lets your app request authorisation to private details in a user's Xplan account without getting their password.

 You need to register your app with Iress before getting started.
 A registered app is assigned a unique App ID and Secret which will be used in the OAuth flow.
 The Secret should not be shared.

-To register your App, please contact your Iress contact (e.g. Account Manager/Executive).
+To register your App, please speak to your Iress contact.

 Your web or mobile app should redirect users to the authorisation URI: